bispl-kaist/Deep-Learning-STEM-EDX-Tomography/Deep_Learning_STEM-EDX_Tomography/Recon_data/Regression/README.md

 Each file consists of **STEM-EDX measurement('edx_img')**, **standard kernel-based denoising result('ker_img')**, **BM3D result('bm3d_img')**, and/or **denoised result using the proposed method('n2b_img')**.

-First part of our work for **CNN-based kernel** consists mainly of two parts - **Regression network** and **Attention module**.
-We provide both training and inference codes for these deep neural networks, respectively.

 ### Sample 1
 Data in the first row in Supplementary Figure S9